-- DEA initiated 382 diversion criminal cases in the third quarter achieving 87 percent of the quarterly target due largely to the COVID-19 pandemic. - To date, DEA has initiated a total of 1,194 diversion criminal cases. - Sensitive law enforcement operations involve close, publicly based activities that the COVID-19 pandemic has temporally affected, and therefore, second quarter performance for certain metrics has also been impacted.
+- DEA initiated 321 diversion criminal cases in the fourth quarter achieving 74 percent of the quarterly target. - In FY 2020, DEA has initiated a total of 1,515 diversion criminal cases achieving 86 percent of the annual target for this measure.
+Both a quarterly and annual Actuals were largely impacted by the COVID-19 pandemic. - Sensitive law enforcement operations involve close, publicly based activities that the COVID-19 pandemic has temporally affected, and therefore, quarterly performance for certain metrics has also been impacted.
 There has been a reduction in the overall number of cases initiated due to the pandemic, hence the number of diversion criminal cases initiated has been similarly affected and reduced.
-Since third quarter (YTD) performance is 68 percent of the annual target, DEA anticipates that it will meet its FY 2020 target for this metric.